paolojoaquinp/my_blog_app/README.md

 table.
 Distinguished as Flutter La Paz Lead, with notable contributions, including Staffing at Multiple events in GDG La Paz and Fluter La Paz.
 Acknowledged speaker at various events in Ecuador, Uruguay and Bolivia, such as Flutter Ecuador, Flutter Uruguay, DevFest and Google IO.
 Successfully lead the development of FireGuard LP, a robust platform of forest fire prevention in Flutter.
-Currently, a dedicated Flutter Developer for CAWU STCA, a Canadian Company.
 Proactive and solution-oriented, showcasing exceptional communication skills and leadership in managing small team projects.

 ## License